AAlab1819/ProjectTeam02-A/README.md

 The solution link is: http://codeforces.com/contest/998/submission/45190198 <br>

 ### Comparison
-The easier one to understand is greedy, because it is very straightforward (keep taking the cheapest cuts until we cannot take anything else).
-The knapsack approach seems faster (15 vs 31 ms), but if the initial amount of bitcoins we have is a very big number, we might run into some memory or time limit problems.
-In conclusion, if a problem is solvable by greedy, why not?
 Here is the comparison of N and Time, together with B and Time using both Greedy and Dynamic Programming approach.
+At the graphs below blue line indicates the Greedy Solution while the orange one is DP Solution.
+Here the vertical line means time, while the horizontal line means N or B depends on which Graph you are looking.<br>
 ```c++
              GREEDY            DP
 N     B  |    TIME      |     TIME